 Signal Direction Description

 AWAKEUPSx Input of the associated CCI-500 takes A clock is enabled.
-Where x = 0-6, c Asfers are pending on the AR, AW, or W channels I slave interface.
-If any of these inputs is HIGH, the ACLKQACTIVE HIGH to request that the CCI .
+Where $x = 0-6$ , c Asfers are pending on the AR, AW, or W channels slave interface.
+If any of these inputs is HIGH, the CLKQACTIVE HIGH to request that the CCI .
 There is one input for each slave interface. depending on the configuration. te

-AWAKEUPMy Output HIGH when transfers are pending on the AR, AW, or W chann of the associated master interface.
-You can use this signal to request that the clock is turned on to downstream components.
-There is one output for each master interface.
-Where $y = 0.5$, depending on the configuration.
+AWAKEUPMy Output of the associated request that the There is one out

-PWAKEUP Input Indicates that the APB interface requires a clock because a transaction is incoming.
+PWAKEUP Input Indicates that the transaction is inc e APB interface requires a clock because a coming.

-ACLKQREQn Input Request to disable the ACLK input.
-If the clock control channel i not used, then tie ACLKQREQn HIGH.
+ACLKQREQn Input le the ACLK input.
+If the clock control channel is e ACLKQREQn to 0b1.

-ACLKQACCEPTn Output Clock disable acceptance response.
+ACLKQACCEPTn Output Clock disable ac ceptance response.

-ACLKQDENY Output Clock disable denial response.
+ACLKQDENY Output Clock disable de nial response.

-ACLKQACTIVE Output Indicates that the CCI-500 requires the ACLK input to run.
+ACLKQACTIVE Output Indicates that the e CCI-500 requires the ACLK input to run.

 PREQ Input Request to change power state.

 PSTATE[2:0] Input Required power state.

-The encodings for this are:
+The encodings for or this are:

 0b000 Off.

 0b001 Static snoop filter RAM retention.

 0b010 Reserved.

 0b011 Dynamic snoop filter RAM retention.

 0b100 On.

 0b101-0b111 Reserved.

-If the P channel is not used, you must tie PSTATE to 0b100 , On state.
+If the P channel state. is not used, you must tie PSTATE to 0b100 ,On

 РАССЕРТ Output Power state trans sition acceptance.

-Signal Direction Description Power state transition denial.
+Signal Direction Description

-PDENY Output
+PDENY Output Power state transition denial.

 PACTIVE[4:0] Output Hint from the CCI-500 to indicate the power states that it can accept.

 Each bit corresponds to a power state, if HIGH then that state is a legal power transition:

 [0] Off.

 [1] Static snoop filter RAM retention.

 [2] Reserved.

 [3] Dynamic snoop filter RAM retention.

 [4] On.